MaiKokain/qoo-p/README.md

 #### Just input the game link and it will response with the direct download link for the apk.

+#### Note: This site is not so responsive on mobile yet, but it is usable.

 ### Preview

 <img src="pictures/preview.png">

 ### Setup